Understandably, research data management may be perceived as a troublesome task, but it offers many advantages. For example, good data management can:

 It is becoming more common to publish and share data sets.
 Therefore, find out whether data sets already exist that you can reuse or integrate into your research.

-Some sources of possible data are listed under the Publication section.
+Some sources of possible data are listed under the Publication section further down this page.

 To search for suitable repositories, we recommend Re3data.
 Re3data.org covers both general and subject-specific repositories.